challet/daoscord/README.md

 ### Repository structure

+The library is divided into 3 main parts:

 * `web3` holds the custom ERC20Votes contract used to allot voting power to users.
 It is deployed along the Aragon DAO and its TokenVoting plugin
-* `lib` contains the core API to the actions, calling and orchestrating the providers services together
+* `lib` contains the core API to run the actions, calling and orchestrating the providers services together
 * `bot` is the actual bot implementation.
 It can be installed on any Discord server